 Personal Injury Settlements, Public Benefits and Disabled Individuals Video

-Therefore, checks from the defendant should (ideally) be made payable directly to the trustee of the special needs trust for inclusion therein.
-Payments from a structured settlement should also be made payable directly to the trustee of the special needs trust.
-Constructive receipt by the beneficiary or his/her agent, i.e., the personal injury attorney, may cause a loss of public benefits because the SSI income and resource rules have been violated, if the funds are held by the personal injury attorney for a long period of time.
-If the funds are disbursed by the personal injury attorney in the month received, there is an overpayment of one month and SSI would have to be repaid.
+Checks from a defendant should (ideally) be made payable directly to the trustee of the Special Needs Trust for deposit into the trust.
+Payments from a structured settlement should also be made payable directly to the trustee of the Special Needs Trust.
+Actual or constructive receipt by the client (or his/her agent, i.e., the personal injury attorney), may cause a loss of public benefits because the income and resource rules have been violated if the funds are held by the personal injury attorney in escrow for a long period of time.
+If the funds are disbursed by the personal injury attorney to the client outright, there is also a violation of SSI rules and real problems can result.

-In situations where there is a lump sum settlement and the defendant insists on paying the plaintiff’s attorney quickly, the court may enter an order that the monies be held in the attorney’s trust account subject to conditions, such as satisfaction of Medicare and Medicaid liens and the creation of a valid Special Needs Trust.
-This should limit the constructive receipt argument by SSA.
+In situations where there is a lump sum settlement and the defendant insists on paying the plaintiff’s attorney quickly, the trial court can enter an order that the monies be held in the attorney’s trust account subject to conditions, such as satisfaction of Medicare and Medicaid liens and the creation of a valid Special Needs Trust.
+This should limit the constructive receipt argument by the federal government.
 The trial attorney then makes the plaintiff’s check payable to the trustee of the special needs trust at such time as all the conditions imposed by the court order are satisfied.

 Ask for me to personally discuss the details of a New Jersey Special Needs Trust.
 Call me toll-free at (855) 376-5291 or e-mail me at email@example.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Special Needs Trust Attorney